Sunday Services are at 9AM and 10:30AM (Pacific Time Zone) and Church Online anywhere, anytime!

 WHERE TO PARK

 When you arrive on the church property, park in any of the open spots.
-We recommend arriving 20 minutes before services begin.
+We recommend arriving 10 minutes before services begin or earlier to check-in your kids.

 Sherwood Community Friends Church seeks to engage in meaningful worship and teaching, provide opportunities for fun times with friends and family, and offer enriching educational classes for you and your children.
 It is our desire that our Sunday morning gathering will be a highlight of your week.
 Below, we’ve provided a bit more information about Sundays at Sherwood Community Friends Church.